AbdElAziz333/Canary/src/main/java/com/abdelaziz/canary/mixin/block/hopper/README.md

         - Current insertion / extraction inventory (only block inventories)
         - Current expected block entity removal count for each current insertion / extraction inventory (only BLOCK_ENTITY)
-        - Current lithium insertion / extraction inventory (only lithium optimized inventories)
+        - Current canary insertion / extraction inventory (only canary optimized inventories)
-        - Last known stack list of each current lithium insertion / extraction inventory
+        - Last known stack list of each current canary insertion / extraction inventory
-        - Last known inventory modification count of each current lithium insertion / extraction inventory
+        - Last known inventory modification count of each current canary insertion / extraction inventory
             - Updated just before attempting to transfer items
             - Used to skip transfer attempts
             - Only used if the last known stack list is also the current stack list of the same inventory